- AN AFFORDABLE SHORT TEXTBOOK FOR INTRODUCTORY COURSES IN BIOCHEMISTRY -

 'I finally had a chance to read the online version of the book.
 Quite frankly, it is amazing.
 It is a well-thought-out, well-written book by someone who is experienced in the field.'

 Exam copies will be provided electronically initially.
+We don't expect you to make your final textbook decision from the electronic version alone, but it does give you a chance to see whether the book is right for your course before requesting a paper copy.
 This helps keep our costs down, so we can keep the price of the book down.*

 To request an exam copy please complete the online exam copy form.